xy0601/urtoken/README.md

 ### error

-If you get error:.
+If you get error below
 ```
 More than one instance of bitcore-lib found.
 Please make sure to require bitcore-lib and check that submodules do not also include their own bitcore-lib dependency.
 ```
 please enter node_modules and delete redundant bitcore-lib.